 If you left school without the GCSEs you wanted in maths or English, it’s not too late to qualify.
 Functional Skills are a recognised alternative to GCSEs, with a Level 2 equivalent to a GCSE grade C or above.

 Functional Skills equip you with the practical skills you need both in your personal life and at work.

-As such, they help you develop the literacy and numeracy skills you need to enter the world of work, apply to apprenticeships and pursue further education.
+As such, they help you develop the literacy and numeracy skills you need to enter the world of work.
+They can also help with apprenticeships and further education.

 But that’s not all.
 These qualifications can also help you face your demons.